 • The device meets appropriate authorities’ requirements (including but not limited to Federal Aviation Authority (FAA)) for medical portable electronic devices;

-• The device displays the manufacturer's label that indicates the device meets appropriate authorities’ requirements (including but not limited to Federal Aviation Authority (FAA)), and
+• The device displays the manufacturer's label that indicates the device meets appropriate authorities’ requirements (including but not limited to Federal Aviation Authority (FAA));

-• The device can be stowed and used in the cabin in consistency with applicable Transportation Security Administration, Federal Aviation Authority, and PHMSA and/or French or European regulations;
+• The device can be stowed and used in the cabin in accordance with applicable Transportation Security Administration, Federal Aviation Authority, and PHMSA and/or French or European regulations;

-• Cylinder shall not be used in the cabin;
+• For safety and security reasons, the portable oxygen concentrator shall not be used in the cabin;

-• The oxygen cylinder displays the manufacturer's label that indicates the device meets FAA and/or DGAC requirements, and meets FAA and/or DGAC requirements relating to the safety and carriage of hazardous good;
+• The portable oxygen concentrator displays the manufacturer's label that indicates the device meets FAA and/or DGAC requirements, and meets FAA and/or DGAC requirements relating to the safety and carriage of hazardous good;

 (i) Pursuant to European Regulation (EC) 1107/2006, the Carrier may refuse carriage to a Person with Reduced mobility: